kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Now, not only do I think the sedation mechanism was probably coming from number 18 through that particular vent, I also believe the cigarette smoke at the beginning of my stay was intentional; the way they tell you what they're going to do before they do it.
 - Is that their weird way of alleviating personal guilt and divine retribution for their evil - we know how devout the gypsies are?
 - Or is it just plain evil?

+### The housing register

+- Just before I escape the poisoned apartment and attempted murder at the end of the month, I get the owner's details from the public register.
+- The property owner is: MANUEL BALLESTEROS LOPEZ; sharing the name of Concha the guitar teacher who I wrote to initially and was bullied relentlessly by Domingo Cano Lopez and his students, and Domingo.
+- I can't imagine in a tiny town like Denia these people would be unrelated.
+- Of course, I was so badly hacked by Spanish gangs controlling the whole area, they could have easily rewritten this document to suit themselves before sending it.

 ## Iceland